jfracas/2020/README.md

 # Projects from 2020
-This repository holds the projects receieved from FreeCodeCamp while completing the Javascript & Data Structures Certification.
+This repository holds projects I have completed from when I started learning Javascript in August 2020.

-## Subheader
+## Looking for full-time opportunities
-Following a tutorial on YouTube.
+Contact me at fracasj@gmail.com